Call our licensed insurance agents (TTY 711)

 Who Can Apply During Medicare Open Enrollment ?

-Unless you’re already enrolled in Original Medicare or Medicare Advantage, you can’t apply for any form of Medicare during the Annual Enrollment Period.
-This open enrollment period is reserved for people who want to re-enroll or make changes to their existing coverage for the next year.
+You must already be enrolled in Original Medicare or a Medicare Advantage plan before you can add or change coverage during the Annual Enrollment Period.
+This period is for people who want to make changes to their existing coverage for the next year.

 What Changes Can You Make During Medicare Open Enrollment ?